Allen Dorfman: Murder

 In 1979, the Federal Bureau of Investigation launched "Operation Pendorf" (for penetration of Allen Dorfman).
 The FBI installed hidden microphones in the office of Dorfman's insurance agency.
 As a result of information obtained from the wiretaps, a federal grand jury in Chicago indicted Dorfman and four others in May 1981.
 Dorfman was subsequently convicted in December 1982, along with Teamsters president Roy Lee Williams and Chicago Outfit enforcer Joseph Lombardo, of conspiring to bribe Howard Cannon, the Democratic Senator from Nevada, to oppose deregulation of the over-the-road trucking industry.

 Three days before his sentencing, scheduled for January 23, 1983, Allen Dorfman was murdered in the parking lot outside the Lincolnwood Hyatt in Lincolnwood, Illinois.
 Described as a gangland-style execution, the murder was presumably intended to keep him from cooperating with authorities to avoid a possible 55-year prison sentence.
 He was with longtime friend Irwin Weiner, a known associate of many Chicago mob figures.
 Weiner was not injured in the incident and the killing remains unsolved.
+Weiner was never threatened by the gunman and was questioned for several hours after the shooting.
+It is believed that Weiner had set Dorfman up.